 always adventuring. never perfect. occasionally optimal.

-I have been teaching math to teenagers for nine years in both public and independent schools.
-I am finishing my second master’s degree and my work includes diversity and departmental leadership.
+I have been teaching math to teenagers for nearly a decade in both public and independent schools.
+I’ve earned master’s degrees in math and educational leadership, and my work in schools includes diversity and departmental leadership.

 Leadership is at once a process of self-actualization, a practice of evidence-based decision-making, and an applied system of ethics.
 It is a life-affirming practice of taking risks for the benefit of our world.

 For me, the fundamental purpose of education is to instill a belief in the power of the individual to transform the world.
 Educators are primarily designer and facilitators of engaging learning experiences for students.

 This research was conducted during the 2019–20 school year under the supervision of Dr. Rebecca Stilwell at the Klingenstein Center at Teachers College, Columbia University.

 op-ed: should independent schools exist?

 At their best, independent schools can be laboratories of innovation and forces.
 And as Dr. Eddie S. Glaude Jr. has said, “Independent schools must confront the past.
 Only that confrontation will allow schools to imagine otherwise.”